yoasyo25/career-development-curriculum/module_four/negotiations.md

 ### Discussion Points

 * **Why Negotiating Matters:**
+A negotiation conversation could take as little as 5 minutes.
+Think about that.
+You generally can’t do 5 minutes of work this year and have your boss give you an extra $5,000.
+But you can pick up $5,000 in salary negotiations just by having a conversation about your compensation.
+That makes your negotiation five very important minutes so that no money is left on the table.
+You can't afford to *not* negotiate.

+Keep in mind that the [wage gap](http://www.latimes.com/business/technology/la-fi-tn-0323-pay-gap-20160323-story.html) [in tech](http://www.payscale.com/data-packages/gender-pay-gap/women-in-tech) is very real.
+Creating transparency around salaries is an important step in closing that gap, and that transparency starts with negotiations.
+Do not let money stay on the table that is rightfully yours.

 * **Shift your Mindset to Embrace Negotiations:**
   * Could do turn and talk here; what are your initial feelings about the idea of negotiating?